Instructors’ Quick Reference Guide to Academic Integrity

 I find it is more probably true than not that the student has committed an infraction, what guidelines should I use for deciding on sanctions?

 The sanction(s) should be proportional to the severity of the violation.
 It is appropriate to take into account any mitigating and/or aggravating circumstances.
 It is perfectly ok to take into account repeated violations in the same semester/same course, but violations in other semesters or other courses should only be addressed by SCSD.
-Once you make a decision on your sanction, inform the student in writing.
-Include the information that they have a right to appeal to the EO within five (5) business days (please include an actual date deadline to submit the appeal).
+Once you make a decision on your finding and sanction, inform the student through FAIR.
+The FAIR notice will include required information about the appeal options.

 I will report my course final grades soon, what do I report for this student’s grade?